kevquirk/fuckedweb/index.md

 Even if you do get your SEO juice just right, there's still a chance that your post wouldn't appear at the top of the search rankings.
 Do you know why, dear reader?
 You guessed it...**MONEY**!

 Yes, it's that old chestnut again.
-The moolar.
+The moolah.
 The green.
 The Benjamins.
-Look at the examples below, on Google the entire fucking page above the fold is ads.
+Look at the examples below.
+On Google the entire fucking page above the fold is ads.
 DuckDuckGo is slightly better, and they're also [more private](https://duckduckgo.com/privacy).

 {: .full-bleed}
 ![Google Ads in results](/assets/images/google-results.webp){: loading="lazy"}